mz0in/coolify-docs/installation.md

 :::warning

-The following command will delete EVERYTING related to your configurations, backups, etc.
+The following command will delete EVERYTHING related to your configurations, backups, etc.

 :::